-Developer of low-carbon projects.
-Stanford Adjunct Professor.
-Project Finance specialist.
-Former leading partner in Latham & Watkins LLP
+Developer of low-carbon projects; Stanford Adjunct Professor; Project Finance specialist; former leading partner at Latham & Watkins LLP